 Is it enough for your organisation that your new digital employee is only able to answer 20 to 50 questions?
 That is usually not enough to handle anything more than a very small and specific part of an organisation.
 Many chatbots have limits to what they can handle.
 We always recommend researching suppliers that have experience with other organisations in your specific industry, so that you don’t have to reinvent the wheel.

 At boost.ai, we have developed industry-specific virtual assistants that can handle thousands of enquiries - from day one.
 In the banking and insurance sector, for instance, we have created a module with over 2,500 ready-made user intents, covering everything from enquiries about opening hours to blocking credit cards for customers.
-Our municipality module, tailormade for local government and public administrations, ships with over 2,000 complete intents.
-It is currently employed by over 30 Norwegian municipalities and expanding throughout Scandinavia.
+Our municipality module, tailormade for local government and public administrations, ships with over 4,500 complete intents.
+It is currently employed by nearly 70 Norwegian municipalities (around 25% of the population) and expanding throughout Scandinavia.

 We have worked hard to ensure that our platform can be rapidly expanded; learning new questions in a matter of minutes.
 This functionality allows our clients to easily build on their established foundation, a functionality which we have not yet seen similar to in the market for virtual assistants.
 This means that when organisations are ready for something more than just an FAQ-bot, which they almost invariably will, they can use our platform to enhance their digital employee's capabilities, making them able to rapidly move from a chatbot to a true virtual assistant with our flexible and customisable APIs.